my-zhang/land-of-fp/README.md

 land-of-lisp
 ============

-all practices on various lisp dialects
+All practices on various lisp dialects.
+The name "land of lisp" is just inspired by the the book "The Land of Lisp".